mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Remote can be wrapped around some identifying information by via the NewRemote() call.
-A Remote has a .Resolve() method, which can be iteratively revoked to increase the level of resolution; a call to Resolve on a given Remote may result in one to many Remotes, as shown in {{fig-remote-lc}}.
+A Remote has a .Resolve() method, which can be iteratively revoked to increase the level of resolution; a call to Resolve on a given Remote may result in one to many Remotes, as shown in {{fig-remote}}.
 Remotes at any level of resolution may be passed to Post Sockets calls; each call will continue resolution to the point necessary to establish or resume a Carrier.